kuceram13/english-for-designers/02-first-impressions/index.md

-My goal with digital art is to work with my favorite music Artist and create my own succesful clothing brand.
+My goal with digital art is to work with my favorite music Artists and create my own succesful clothing brand.

 ## MY WORK
 Here is some commission work i made for some clients and some concepts I made in my free time.